National American University Holdngs Inc (OTCMKTS:NAUH) Short Interest Update

-National American University Holdngs Inc (OTCMKTS:NAUH) was the target of a significant decrease in short interest in the month of September.
-As of September 15th, there was short interest totalling 2,100 shares, a decrease of 54.3% from the August 31st total of 4,600 shares.
-Based on an average daily volume of 1,000 shares, the short-interest ratio is currently 2.1 days.
+National American University Holdngs Inc (OTCMKTS:NAUH) saw a large drop in short interest during the month of September.
+As of September 15th, there was short interest totalling 2,100 shares, a drop of 54.3% from the August 31st total of 4,600 shares.
+Based on an average daily trading volume, of 1,000 shares, the days-to-cover ratio is presently 2.1 days.

 National American University Holdngs Company Profile